Kong/terraform-provider-konnect/docs/resources/gateway_partial.md

 Optional:

 - `host` (String) A string representing a host name, such as example.com.
-Default: "127.0.0.1"
 - `port` (Number) An integer representing a port number between 0 and 65535, inclusive.
-Default: 6379

 ## Import